TypeRocket/typerocket/README.md

 Lets make the fields for the "Book" post type the only fillable fields to make things a little more secure.
 We use the extend feature and create two files:

-`BooksModel.php` is hr main file we care about.
+`BooksModel.php` is the main file we care about.

 ```php
 <?php // /typerocket/extend/Models/BooksModel.php